vertica/VerticaPy/docs/source/user_guide_data_ingestion.rst

 - ``sep``: specify the column separator.
 - ``parse_nrows``: the function creates a file of nrows from the data file to identify the data types.
 This file is then dropped and the entire data file is ingested.
 If your data file is large, this data type inference process should speed up the file ingestion speed.
-- ``materialize``: if set to True, the flex table used to ingest the data file is materialized into a table; otherwise, the data remains in a flex table.
+- ``materialize``: if set to ``True``, the flex table used to ingest the data file is materialized into a table; otherwise, the data remains in a flex table.

 For a full list of supported options, see :py:func:`~verticapy.read_csv` or use the :py:func:`~verticapy.help` function.